paulbradshaw/Rintro/10morethings.md

 `Error: could not find function "bind_rows"`

 In that case, make sure you go to your Packages list and tick the box next to dplyr, or type this command into R: `library("dplyr")`

+## Import data from a URL

+Importing data from a URL is the same as importing data locally, but you just need to put the URL in parentheses after the function `url` like so:

+`mynewdata <- read.csv(url('http://thewebsite.com/thefolder/thefile.csv'))`